Collabforge/site-fial/README.md

 site-fial
 =========

 Fial site specific themes, modules, files.
-This is the content of /sites/default in the final Drupal installation.
+This is the content of /sites/default in the final Drupal installation